-Everything about Domaine des Saumades Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine des Saumades Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine des Saumades History, Overview

 Domaine des Saumades is another recent success story in the Southern Rhone Valley.
-The birth of Domaine des Saumades takes place in 1995 with the help of Franck Mousset, one of the owners of Clos Saint Michel, which is also located in Chateauneuf du Pape along with his brother Olivier Mousset.
+The birth of Domaine des Saumades takes place in 1995 with the help of Franck Mousset, along with his brother Olivier Mousset are also the owners of Clos Saint Michel, which is located in Chateauneuf du Pape.
 Today, the property is managed by Franck Mousset and Murielle Mousset.

 Domaine des Saumades Vineyards, Wines, Winemaking

-Domaine des Saumades produces one red Chateauneuf du Pape wine and one white Chateauneuf du Pape wine.
+Domaine des Saumades produces 1 red Chateauneuf du Pape wine and 1 white Chateauneuf du Pape wine.

 Domaine des Saumades is made from 100% Grenache with vines that are on average, 35 years of age.
+The terroir is pure sandy soils in the Pignan vineyard.
 The grapes are completely destemmed.
-The wine is aged for 12 months in used, French oak barrels before bottling.
+The wine is aged for 12 months in used, French oak barrels and demi-muids before bottling.
 On average, the production is close to 450 cases per year.

-Serving and Decanting Domaine des Saumades with Wine, Food Pairing Tips
+Serving Domaine des Saumades with Wine, Food Pairing Tips

 The white wine of Domaine des Saumades is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.